jlcarruda/pogiga/README.md

 - SOPS
 - PACU (cloud security testing tool)
 - TOFU (opensource alternative to Terraform)
+- AGE

 ## How to use?

-- After cloning this repository, run the `install` file.
+- After cloning this repository, execute the `install` file.

 ```shell
 ./install